 Deliberations Regarding IGO Eligibility under the UDRP and URS

-As noted in Section 2 above, the EPDP team agreed that, to develop an appropriate policy solution for the problem it was created to solve, it was necessary to first consider the challenges which IGOs face with the current UDRP and URS requirement that a complainant have trademark rights.
+As noted in Section 2 above, the EPDP team agreed that, to develop an appropriate policy solution for the problem it was tasked to solve, it was necessary to first consider the challenges which IGOs face with the current UDRP and URS requirement that a complainant have trademark rights.
 The GNSO Council had previously approved Recommendation #2 from the IGO-INGO Access to Curative Rights Protections PDP, which would allow IGOs to attempt to satisfy this requirement through reliance on the protections afforded by Article 6ter of the Paris Convention for the Protection of Industrial Property.
 In this regard, the EPDP team noted that, while Article 6ter requires member states at minimum to protect IGO identifiers against potentially confusing third-party trademark registrations or use as a mark, it does not in and of itself confer a recordation of substantive trademark rights to IGOs.
 The EPDP team also observed that the original Recommendation #2, as approved, leaves the decision as to whether Article 6ter protections would suffice for eligibility to file a UDRP and URS complaint to the relevant panelist(s) in each case, thereby potentially creating uncertainty for the parties involved.

-To supplement the applicability of and to remain consistent with Recommendation #2, the EPDP team discussed and developed a proposed definition (including a demonstration of their public activities) for an “IGO Complainant” that would allow an IGO to demonstrate the rights that would be functionally equivalent to unregistered trademark rights.
+The EPDP team sought to reach a solution that would provide more uniform and clearer guidance to IGOs, registrants and panelists without creating inconsistency with Recommendation #2.
+Following its analysis of Article 6ter, relevant GAC advice and the United Nations system, the EPDP team developed a proposed definition (including a demonstration of their public activities) for an “IGO Complainant” that would allow an IGO to demonstrate the rights that would be functionally equivalent to unregistered trademark rights.

-The EPDP team’s conclusions, including potential text for a definition, can be found in Section 2.1.1, above.
+The EPDP team’s review of the Public Comments received on its proposed initial definition showed that those commentators who addressed the topic generally supported the EPDP team’s proposal, though a few expressed concerns relating to the need to ensure consistency with the prior Curative Rights PDP recommendations and one commentator opposed the EPDP team’s proposal.
+As a result of its consideration of the comments submitted, the EPDP team formed a small team to review its initial proposed definition.
+The small team proposed a refinement to the definition that the EPDP team discussed and approved.The EPDP team’s final recommendations, including its amended proposed definition for an “IGO Complainant”, can be found in Section 2.1.1, above.

-The EPDP team referred to the following additional resources about the United Nations system in arriving at its proposed definition:
+The EPDP team referred to the following resources about the United Nations system in arriving at its proposed definition:

 A list of the current (as of August 2020) states and organizations that have received standing invitations to be observers at the United Nations General Assembly: https://undocs.org/A/INF/75/3.